Dakermanji/website/README.md

 --------

 - **Dynamic Content**: Sections are dynamically rendered using EJS templates and modularized data sources.
-- **Contact Form**: Messages submitted via the contact form are stored in a database for future management.
+- **Contact Form**: Messages submitted via the contact form are sanitized, validated, and stored securely in a database.
 - **Sentry Integration**: Full error tracking and performance monitoring using Sentry.
 - **Responsive Design**: Optimized for all devices using Bootstrap.
+- **SEO Friendly**: Follows modern web standards for improved discoverability.
 - **Backend**: Node.js with Express.js.
 - **Database**: MySQL with connection pooling for scalability.